 Myth 1: You’ll be bored

 Some people imagine being on a cruise means having nothing to do.
 Very true: you don’t have to shop, cook, wash up or organise anything.
-But if it’s fun you’re after, plunge down the slides at Carnival WaterWorks™, get into a Hasbro, the Game Show extravaganza, head to the comedy club or interact with characters from Dr. Seuss with Seuss at Sea™.
+But if it’s fun you’re after, plunge down the slides at Carnival WaterWorks™, head to the comedy club or interact with characters from Dr. Seuss with Seuss at Sea™.
 Then there’s blackjack action, pub drinks, deck parties, karaoke, poolside movies with blankets and popcorn included and much, much more.

 Myth 2: You’ll be too busy

 Like any other holiday, a cruise can be jam-packed with action, entertainment and nonstop socialising.
 Or it can be about slowing down, de-stressing and escaping the fast pace of daily life.
 For most, it’s something in between.
 You have no obligation to participate in anything except the one-off safety drill before you set sail.
 If you’re after tranquillity, book yourself into the spa for a massage, read your book in the adults-only Serenity™ Retreat or relax poolside.